RuleGo RuleGo

 Type: func(flowType string, nodeId string, msg RuleMsg, relationType string, err error)

-• flowType: IN/OUT, the event type of flowing into (IN) or out of (OUT) the component
+• flowType: IN/OUT, representing the event type of flowing into (IN) or out of (OUT) the component.

-• msg: message structure, where the msg id is unique
+• msg: Message structure, where the message ID is unique.

-• relationType: if flowType=IN, it represents the connection relationship between the previous node and this node, such as (True/False); if flowType=OUT, it represents the connection relationship between this node and the next node, such as (True/False)
+• relationType: If flowType=IN, it represents the connection relationship between the previous node and this node (e.g., True/False); if flowType=OUT, it represents the connection relationship between this node and the next node (e.g., True/False).

 TIP